zozzlethena/docs/pages/launch.md

   of the first release.
 At launch, our dApp will render best in **desktop environments**.

-  The external rewards (bribes) functionality will be disabled at the bebining of the first epoch (first week).
-This will be rolled out in time when gauge voting will start!
+  The external rewards (bribes) functionality will be disabled at the beginning of the first epoch (first week).
+This will be rolled out in time when gauge voting starts!

   We anticipate having a mobile-optimized version of the dApp in future updates.
 Other functionality might not be fully optimized (e.g., error